Barbecued duck stir fry. Photo: Marina Oliphant

 Crush the ginger and garlic together.

 Reheat the duck in the oven for about 10-15 minutes on high.
-Meanwhile cut the rice rolls into 2.5cm portions, open them out and steam for 5 minutes or until hot and soft.
+Meanwhile, cut the rice rolls into 2.5cm portions, open them out and steam for 5 minutes or until hot and soft.

 Add half the peanut oil to a wok on high heat.
 When it starts to smoke, add half the garlic and ginger paste and the spring onions.
 Keep the ingredients moving and stir-fry for about 2 minutes; they should be sizzling and fragrant.

 - Cuisine - Chinese

-- Course - Lunch
+- Course - Dinner, Main-course

-- Occasion - Family meals
+- Occasion - Midweek dinner, Family meals